 August 2, 2023

-What you need to know about fraud: 7 red flags and 10 prevention tips
+Seven red flags and 10 prevention tips for fraud

 At Texas Mutual, we have zero tolerance for fraud.
 We're dedicated to protecting our policyholders with the largest team of fraud investigators in the state.
 Our fraud experts are on your side.
 We want to empower you to report fraud by raising awareness and knowing what fraud can look like.
 Our investigators often receive tips from concerned policyholders and it's our job to investigate fraud.
 However, you might notice it on the job first and your role in reporting it is crucial to our ability to proceed when warranted.